Gas Safety in Your Home

 Electricity can be dangerous, and you have to be very careful when handling electrical appliances in your home.

 As your landlord we have a duty to make sure that electrical appliances and wiring in your home are safe.
 Being a tenant, the condition and safety of appliances you bring into your home are your responsibility.

-What if there is no power?
-This is what you should do
+No power?
+This is what you should do.